shiv-slbs/courier_service/README.md

-library used :
+Library used :-

 pip3 install <h1>mysql-conector-python</h1>

 please ensure to have done :

-nstallation of mysql
+installation of mysql

 create a database in mysql

 create a table which contains details regarding customers

 Table headers are:

 customer ID

 Name

 mobile

 email

 address

 create another table containing details regarding orde